Cuculiformes / Cuculidae / Cuculus

 Description

-A medium-sized cuckoo with sexually monomorphic plumage.
-Upperparts are grey, while the underside displays broad black barring.
-The tail features a broad subterminal dark band and white tip.
-Juveniles are browner with broad white tips to head and wing feathers, and show white chin and throat contrasting with a dark face.
-The eye-ring is gray to yellow, and the iris ranges from light brown to reddish.
-Females are slightly paler on the throat, have more brown on the breast and tail, and show narrower belly barring than males.
-Nestlings possess an orange-red mouth with yellow gape flanges.
+Medium-sized with sexes alike.
+Grey upperparts; underside has broad black barring.
+Tail barred with a broad subterminal dark band and white tip.
+Young birds have white crown markings and white chin/throat contrasting with a dark face.
+Juveniles are browner with broad white tips to head and wing feathers.
+Eye-ring gray to yellow; iris light brown to reddish.
+Female slightly paler grey on throat, more brown on breast and tail, with narrower belly barring than male.
+Nestlings have orange-red mouth and yellow gape flanges.

 Identification